Enrolment

 Q: We have been told we are on the waitlist for a place at the Preschool.
 Can you tell us what position we are on the list?

 Unfortunately Council do not provide us with details about which families are on the waitlist.
 We are only provided with family details once a place becomes available and they offer your child a position.
-We would suggest you contact Joanne McKenna directly at Banyule City Council to request further information.
+We would suggest you contact the Kindergarten Team directly at Banyule City Council to request further information.